Dogs are everywhere!

 - WPC (wood polymer composite)

-Recommended for: Light dogs, dogs whose nails are regularly trimmed and well behaved pooches who would rather dig outside than inside.
+Recommended for: Light dogs, dogs whose nails are regularly trimmed, and well-behaved pups who would rather dig outside than inside.

 3. Hardwood Flooring

-One of the biggest issues that I come across are dogs and hardwood flooring – more specifically dogs who run in the house!
+One of the biggest issues that I encounter is dogs and hardwood flooring – more specifically, large dogs who run in the house!

-Homeowners often ask me if their dog will scratch their wood floors (this includes bamboo) and my answer is always; how active is your dog?
+Homeowners often ask me if their dog will scratch their wood floors.

-If they are old, calm and just casually lumber around the house then no, it will be very unlikely they are going to scratch your wood floors.
+If they are old, calm, or casually lumber around the house, then no. It will be doubtful they are going to scratch your wood floors.

 Being a natural product, all hardwood will eventually scratch; it’s just a matter of when.

-Think of it this way – if your bundle of joy is running on your wood floor; at one point in time when it’s built up enough momentum, all of its weight is resting on its front nails.
-That’s a lot of weight digging into the floor (if the dog is heavy enough).
+Think of it this way – if your bundle of joy is running on your wood floor, at one point in time when it’s built up enough momentum, all of its weight is resting on its front nails.
+That’s a lot of weight digging into the floor.

-Quick Tip: Hand-scraped/distressed wood floors tend to hide imperfections a lot better than smooth finish or glossy ones so that’s definitely something to consider.
+Quick Tip: Hand-scraped/distressed wood floors tend to hide imperfections a lot better than smooth finish or glossy ones.

 Wood floors are also hypoallergenic and do not absorb dust and dog hair like carpet do, so they’re much easier to keep looking newer for longer.
 Plus, they add good value to your home.

-Recommended for: Small-medium dogs, dogs whose claws are regularly trimmed and well behaved pooches who would rather dig outside than inside.
+Recommended for: Small-medium dogs, dogs whose claws are regularly trimmed, and well-behaved pups who would rather dig outside than inside.

 4 & 5.
 Tile & Stone Flooring

-Let me make a very clear distinction between tile and natural stone (like marble, travertine, slate, etc) since both of them are vastly different materials and behave very differently when it comes to dogs.
+Let me make a very clear distinction between tile and natural stone.
+Both of them are vastly different materials and behave very differently when it comes to dogs.

 Glazed porcelain tile is the most indestructible flooring you can buy.

-It wouldn’t matter if you had a herd of stallions, the worst thing your dog could possibly do to this kind of floor is perhaps stain the grout lines but you can even minimize that by making the grout lines as small as possible (talk to your installer about the narrowest width for your tile) and then sealing them afterwards or using a pre-sealed grout.
+It wouldn’t matter if you had a herd of stallions.
+The worst thing your dog could do to this kind of floor is stain the grout lines.

 Nothing goes wrong with this type of floor due to its exceptionally dense and hard properties.
-It’s fired at a very high temperature so the result is a product that’s not only hard but impervious to moisture – it’s water absorption rate is so small, some are even frost proof and can resist freezing temperatures.
-So it’s virtually impossible to scratch, stain or damage.
+It’s fired at a very high temperature, so the result is a product that’s not only hard but impervious to moisture.
+Its water absorption rate is so low; some are even frostproof.

-Both materials are relatively hard on both human and dog joints so if your dog has arthritis and you get this kind of floor, be sure to furnish plenty of area rugs and give them their own allocated beds or adequately cushioned area to lay down on.
+Both materials are relatively hard on both human and dog joints.
+Hence, if your dog has arthritis and you get this kind of floor, be sure to furnish plenty of area rugs and give them their own allocated beds or adequately cushioned area to lay down on.